 - Targeted therapies are deliberately chosen or designed to interact with their target, whereas many standard chemotherapies were identified because they kill cells.

 - Targeted therapies are often cytostatic (that is, they block tumor cell proliferation), whereas standard chemotherapy agents are cytotoxic (that is, they kill tumor cells).

 Targeted therapies are currently the focus of much anticancer drug development.
 They are a cornerstone of precision medicine, a form of medicine that uses information about a person’s genes and proteins to prevent, diagnose, and treat disease.

-Many targeted cancer therapies have been approved by the Food and Drug Administration (FDA) to treat specific types of cancer (see Questions 8 and 9).
+Many targeted cancer therapies have been approved by the Food and Drug Administration (FDA) to treat specific types of cancer.
 Others are being studied in clinical trials (research studies with people), and many more are in preclinical testing (research studies with animals).

 How are targets for targeted cancer therapies identified?